The Chills and Thrills of Ice

 The elementary school student wondering how El Niño will affect tomorrow's weather.
 The scientist studying connections between ozone and climate change.
 And the farmer using satellite pictures to keep track of crops.
 All of these people are Earth Explorers -- they are all curious about the Earth system.
 This series will introduce you to NASA Earth Explorers, young and old, with many backgrounds and interests.

 Few people know cold and ice like Robert Bindschadler does.
-As a leader of more than a dozen Antarctic field expeditions, the longtime NASA scientist has endured blizzards, slept in tents through bitter cold, and avoided falling into hidden cracks in glacial ice.
+The longtime NASA scientist has led more than a dozen research trips to Antarctica.
+In doing so, he's had to sleep in tents through blizzards and bitter cold.
+He's also had to avoid falling into hidden cracks in ice.

 What's more, he enjoys it.